About Network Releases

 To be notified when new Release Notes and Data Governance documents are published to this page, click the Follow button.

-Starting with the Sandbox deployment, a What's New button displays when you log into Network at the beginning of each new release.
+A What's New button displays when you log into Network at the beginning of each new release.
 Click the button to learn about the new features and enhancements in the release.

 A red badge displays on the button to advise you that there are new features and enhancements to read about.
 The badge disappears after the button is clicked.
 When you end your Network session, the What's New button also disappears from the menu bar until the next release.